 Many things can cause fatigue when you have pancreatic cancer.

 Speak to your doctor or nurse – they will be able to help you if you have fatigue.
 You should see a specialist nurse, who can provide expert care and advice about pancreatic cancer, and will be able to answer your questions.
 There are other professionals who can also help, like occupational therapists (OTs).
-You can also speak to our specialist nurses on our confidential Support Line.

 For many people, there are things that can help if you have fatigue.
 It is not something you have to put up with.